chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

-# Dynamic-Confidence-in-Spiking-Neural-Networks
-The implementation of Dynamic Confidence on PyTorch.

-The demo code demonstrates how a runtime optimization technique, Dynamic Confidence, can help reduce the inferece latency further on low-latency SNNs.
+The demo code demonstrates using Dynamic Confidence to reduce the inferece latency further on low-latency SNNs.

+Dynamic Confidence allows for varying simulation time steps for different input samples, rather than a fixed time step for all inputs.
+Dynamic Confidence can provide quicker inference results for simple inputs and more reliable inference for challenging inputs by requesting longer simulation time steps.

 Our aim is to provide a valuable technique for SNN researchers who want to improve the inference latency of their SNN algorithms further.

-Essentially, this technique allows for varying simulation time steps for different input samples, rather than a fixed time step for all inputs.
-This approach can provide quicker inference results for simple inputs and more reliable inference for challenging inputs by requesting longer simulation time steps.
+There are four steps to use Dynamic Confidence,
+1. Choose any low-latency SNN algrotihm.
+2. Add the Dynamic Confidence module at the end of your SNN model.
+3. Calculate the only parameter, confidence threshold, in the Dynamic Confidence module.
+4. Run your SNN with/without Dynamic Confidence, to see how much latency and spike counts can be saved.

 By applying Dynamic Confidence, low-latency SNN algorithms such as QCFS and QFFS can achieve a latency reduction of up to 40% on CIFAR-10 and ImageNet.
 It should be effective on other low-latency SNN algorithms that are based on QCFS and QFFS.
 See below for details.